-(m) The Department may revoke a Certificate of Need after notice to the holder of the certificate and a fair hearing pursuant to the Georgia Administrative Procedure Act for failure to comply with the defined scope, location, cost, service area, and person named in an application as approved by the Department and for the intentional provision of false information to the Department by an applicant in that applicant's application.
+(m) The department Department may revoke a Certificate of Need after notice to the holder of the certificate and a fair hearing pursuant to the Georgia Administrative Procedure Act for failure to comply with the defined scope, location, cost, service area, and person named in an application as approved by the Department and for the intentional provision of false information to the Department by an applicant in that applicant's application.

-Cite as Ga.
-Comp.
-R. & Regs.
-R. 111-2-2-.21 Authority: O.C.G.A.
+Authority: O.C.G.A.
 Secs.
-31-2 et seq., 31-6 et seq.
+31-5A2\et seq., 31-6 et seq.

 History.
-Original Rule entitled "Specific Review Considerations for Adult Cardiac Catheterization Services" adopted.
+Original Rule entitled "Specific Review Considerations for Adult

+Cardiac Catheterization Services" adopted.
 F. Dec.
 16, 2004; eff.
 Jan.
 5, 2005.